Display-Lab/Leakdown-Tester/readme.md

  API, but more APIs can be configured as targets in future releases.

 Continue reading for details on making use of LDT to test APIs.

 # Leakdown Tester User Manual
+Here are listed the currently implemented user commands, environmental variables, and instructions for use.
 ## Environmental Variables
 1) `CSVPATH` - Filepath to a local CSV file.
 The script checks for this on startup, as JSON content to send as a POST request is currently required.
 You can specify this filepath with the csv argument, or you can set the env var and specify a different filepath with the csv argument which will override the environment variable.
 A filepath must be specified if not using the `useGit` argument.